nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

 their goal is to generate an attack under the radar, i.e. that match only the low accurate signature.
-`F5 labs <https://www.f5.com/labs>`_ deployed a honey pot infrastructure over the globe, analyse ongoing attacks and develop very accurate signatures to block the ongoing attacks.
+`F5 labs <https://www.f5.com/labs>`_ deployed a honey pot infrastructure over the globe, analyse ongoing attacks and develop very accurate signatures to block ongoing attacks.
 This set of signatures, updated up to several times a day, is named *Threat campaigns*.